The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 The Solver Decisions

 Classical baseline: OSQP (operator splitting quadratic programming, Stellato et al. 2020).
 This is not a toy solver.
 OSQP runs in aerospace control systems, robotics, and production trading infrastructure.
-It is the correct baseline — rigorous enough that beating it means something.
+Any solver that outperforms it is immediately credible.

 Quantum reformulation: QUBO.
 The Markowitz mean-variance objective (minimize wᵀΣw - λμᵀw subject to Σwᵢ = 1, wᵢ ≥ 0) maps to QUBO by discretizing weights into binary variables and encoding constraints as penalty terms.
 This benchmark uses 2-bit encoding per asset, meaning each weight is representable as a multiple of 1/3 (0, 33.3%, 66.7%, 100%).
 The same QUBO matrix feeds both the classical simulated annealing solver and every quantum hardware interface.
 Identical problem formulation, different solver path.